 That people do not engage in electric driving could also be related to the insufficient knowledge among most people besides the behavioural aspect.
-This is stressed by the interviewees of the EBU (appendix III), the NMU (appendix IV) and LomboXnet (appendix).
+This is stressed by the interviewees of the EBU, the NMU and LomboXnet.
 Moreover, the interviewees also argue, that besides the public, many authorities also have too little knowledge about electric mobility and its possibilities, which could have a constraining effect on the development of SSC.
 In relation to their point the NMU states the following:

 "There is insufficient knowledge at different parties.
 The possibilities are not always that insightful for the greater public.
 But, at the municipalities the advantages are also not that insightful for what is possible.
-This applies for the issues and the possibilities." (appendix IV)
+This applies for the issues and the possibilities."
+(Expert NMU, 2017)